Clarry30/Azubi-Group1-Projects/README.md

 # Azubi-Group1-Projects
 This repo is contains the projects for Group 1 in the Cloud Engineering May 2023 cohort with Azubi Africa.

-All codes and documentation will be uploaded here.
+All codes and documentations will be uploaded here.